-Affirmatively advancing equity, civil rights, racial justice, and equal opportunity is the responsibility of the whole of government, and AmeriCorps is committed to these principles, including treating all persons who participate in our programs with dignity and respect.
-The maintenance of diverse, equitable, inclusive, and accessible service environments demands that AmeriCorps maintains zero tolerance for unlawful harassment or discrimination against any individual or groups engaged in national service.
+AmeriCorps is committed to advancing equity, civil rights, racial justice, and equal opportunity.
+AmeriCorps affirms these government-wide principles while committing to treating all persons who participate in our programs with dignity and respect.
+AmeriCorps maintains zero tolerance for unlawful harassment or discrimination against any individual or groups engaged in national service and maintains diverse, equitable, inclusive, and accessible service environments for all participants.

-AmeriCorps expects the same commitment from all recipients (Recipients) of its financial or service member/volunteer assistance, including associated individuals, organizations, programs, and projects.
+AmeriCorps expects the same commitment from all Recipients of its financial or service member/volunteer assistance, including associated individuals, organizations, programs, and projects.
 This policy is incorporated by reference into the terms and conditions for receiving AmeriCorps financial and service member/volunteer assistance, inclusive of sub-grantees.
 Recipients are expected to notify service members and volunteers of their rights under this policy.

-In accordance with applicable laws and regulations, AmeriCorps prohibits all forms of discrimination and harassment based on the protected categories of race, color, national origin, sex, age, religion, sexual orientation, disability (mental or physical), gender identity or expression, political affiliation, marital or parental status, pregnancy, reprisal, genetic information (including family medical history), or military service.
-All programs administered by, or receiving, federal financial or service member/volunteer assistance from, AmeriCorps must be free from all forms of discrimination and harassment.
-Harassment is any unwelcome conduct that is based on any of the protected categories or done in reprisal for opposing discrimination or participating in the discrimination complaint process, when such behavior has the purpose or effect of interfering with service performance or creating an intimidating, hostile, or offensive service environment.
+In accordance with applicable laws and regulations, AmeriCorps prohibits all forms of discrimination and harassment based on the protected categories of race, color, national origin, sex, age, religion, sexual orientation, disability (mental or physical), gender identity or expression, political affiliation, marital or parental status, pregnancy, genetic information (including family medical history), military service, or their submission of a complaint.

+Retaliation is defined as the adverse actions taken against recipients for exercising their rights under federal law.
+Retaliation is prohibited against either an individual or a program.
+All programs administered by, or receiving, federal financial or service member/volunteer assistance from AmeriCorps must be free from all forms of discrimination and harassment.
+Harassment is defined as any unwelcome conduct that is based on any of the protected categories or done in reprisal for opposing discrimination or participating in the discrimination complaint process, when such behavior has the purpose or effect of interfering with service performance or creating an intimidating, hostile, or offensive service environment.